Fatima-css/aws-s3-cloudfront/README.md

 # Deploying a Static Resume Website on AWS with S3 and CloudFront: A Troubleshooting Project

+**Objective:** Host a resume file using Amazon S3 with secure public access, then integrate CloudFront to enable HTTPS encryption and Content Delivery Network (CDN) caching for global delivery.

-**Objective:** Host a resume using Amazon S3 with appropriate public permissions.
+Host a resume using Amazon S3 with appropriate public permissions.
 Subsequently, integrate Amazon CloudFront to enable SSL (HTTPS) and leverage its global Content Delivery Network (CDN) caching for low-latency access.

 **Services Used:** Amazon S3, Amazon CloudFront